gdusbabek/collene/README.md

 1. ColDirectory (memory): Indexed 400k documents in 119s, cold search 14ms, warm search 1ms .
 1. ColDirectory (cassandra): Indexed 400k documents in 211s, cold search 64ms, warm search 1ms.

+Note: You can get the latest [FreeDb archive](http://ftp.freedb.org/pub/freedb/) and try things yourself.
+Just modify the paths in `Freedb.java` appropriately.

 Here are the vectors for improvement:

 1. Profile for hotspots in general.